Package Theft In The Age Of Amazon

 In the age of Amazon, we are seeing more packages being delivered than ever before.
 With a few clicks of the mouse or a few taps on your phone you can get pretty much anything you want delivered to your door.

 However, an unfortunate byproduct of these modern times and innovations is package theft.
 There is an ever growing epidemic of packages being stolen from people's doorsteps as packages are often left unattended.

 How can we stop this trend?
 Read on to learn how one engineer from NASA took justice into his own hands...

 Package Theft Is On The Rise

-From cat toys and clothing to video games and kitchen supplies, Amazon is shipping anything and everything they possibly can to their ever growing customer base.
-Being able to buy an item with a couple of clicks or right from your phone while saving money over malls, department stores and other physical retailers, has sold millions of people with the online convenience.
+From cat toys and clothing to video games and kitchen supplies, Amazon is shipping anything and everything they possibly can to their ever-growing customer base.
+Being able to buy an item with a couple of clicks or right from your phone while saving money over malls, department stores, and other physical retailers have sold millions of people with online convenience.

 package theft proliferated by 'porch pirates' is becoming more of a problem with each passing day.
 With predictable spikes in said piracy around the holidays, many folks are battling an unseen enemy in the attempt to reclaim stolen goods, often to no avail.

 While many people are turning to obvious solutions to package theft such as video cameras, automated lighting systems, motion detectors and alarms, one very industrious former employee of NASA decided to take the matter of retribution into his own hands...

 Engineer, YouTube personality, and inventor Mark Rober had become quite agitated after being the victim of multiple cases of package thievery.
 Hoodlums had rolled up to his residence, pilfered his packages, and left Mark high and dry.
 After getting little help from the police, Mark decided to put his engineering skills to the test and develop his own system of package theft deterrents.